Before Jesus (Luke 22:63-23:43)

 On the surface this looks much better.
 There's no blatant hostility toward Jesus.
 People actually are interested in Jesus, but for all the wrong reasons.
 But you'll notice that Jesus doesn't even answer.
 As entertainment, Jesus is profoundly disappointing.
 If you're looking for a Savior, God in the flesh, Jesus is all of that.
 But he does not entertain, and Herod ends up rejecting him and joining the ranks of those who are hostile to him.
 "Then Herod and his soldiers ridiculed and mocked him.
 Dressing him in an elegant robe, they sent him back to Pilate" (Luke 23:11).

 We live at a time when we're blessed to have the best entertainment available to us.
 Sometimes it's easy to begin to expect some entertainment from Jesus as well.
 C. Michael Patton decided to go out and visit two churches.
 One was an evangelical high Anglican church.
 The other was a large, more accessible, even alluring church with valet parking, a children's program with video games, professional music, excellent production.
-When he reflected on it afterwards, he realized that underneath all of the glitz was a nagging question: "When things get tough (and they will), who will people turn to?
+When he reflected on it afterward, he realized that underneath all the glitz was a nagging question: "When things get tough (and they will), who will people turn to?
 Where will people go when the entrainment, laughter, and fun serve no purpose?"
 As someone else said about churches that entertain, "I had to wonder how one shifts from their emphasis on entertainment to Bonhoeffer's famous line in The Cost of Discipleship: 'When Christ calls a man, he bids him come and die.'
 Can that call come after the entertainment?"

 All of us, I'm sure, want church to be interesting rather than boring.
 But when we start to see Jesus as another entertainment option in our lives, we discover that Jesus refuses to go along.
 He always ends up disappointing those who are mildly curious, who are looking for Jesus to do something to impress them.